RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

 Loyal Customers (RFM: 4-3-4 to 5-4-5 range)

-Strategy: Deepen the relationship and increase share of wallet.
+Strategy: Deepen the relationship and grow share of wallet.

 • Cross-sell into new product categories